Privacy Policy.

 United States (COPPA)

 For children under 13, we obtain parental consent before collecting personal information, limit collection to what the service needs, and give you the right to review the information we hold about your child, refuse further collection, and have it deleted.
-[FILL: describe the verifiable parental consent method you use, or state the consent flow you have implemented.]
+Cairn is built so that the parent is the user: the parent completes the intake themselves, provides the information directly, and holds the account, and we confirm account creation through the parent's own email address.
+We do not collect information from a child directly.

 European Economic Area (GDPR, including Article 8)